Narooma

 Narooma is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Narooma's cultural diversity was found to be below average, with 83.9% of its population born in Australia, 90.2% being citizens, and 95.9% speaking English only at home.
-Christianity was the main religion in Narooma as of 2016, comprising 47.8% of people.
-However, Buddhism was overrepresented compared to Rest of NSW, making up 1.6% versus 0.9%.
+Christianity was the predominant religion in Narooma, making up 47.8% of people there, compared to Regional NSW's average of 41.6%.
+Buddhism, however, was overrepresented in Narooma with 1.6%, compared to Regional NSW's 0.9%.

 Frequently Asked Questions - Diversity